Lady Anne's Way

 In Norman times Buckden was the main hunting headquarters for the Percy family, who owned a great chase in this area which covered most of Langstrothdale.
 Ten hunting lodges were set up, whilst Buckden itself was used to house the Percy's foresters.

-B&B's, a camping & pod site and The Buck Inn
+Facilities: Village shop (up for sale Jan.
+2024) B&B's, a camping & pod site and The Buck Inn

 STAGE THREE - BUCKDEN TO ASKRIGG